0xilis/libshortcutsign/README.md

 # TODO

 * Once libNeoAppleArchive neo_aea_archive_sign function is implemented, implement it in libshortcutsign
-* Support iCloud signed verification
-* function to get iCloud ID of iCloud signed shortcuts
+* Function to get iCloud ID of iCloud signed shortcuts
 * Improve Documentation
 * Support MinGW for Windows